Characterizing Phishing Pages by JavaScript Capabilities: Methodology

 \subsection{De-duplication}

-Once we have collected browser API traces and potential phishing kits, we post-process the traces into a set of APIs executed in a 1st-party context per page and de-duplicate the phishing kits.
+Once we have collected browser API traces and potential phishing kits, we post-process the traces into a set of APIs executed in a first-party context per page and de-duplicate the phishing kits.